About Us

 Dr. Mandy Archibald leads a research program focused on the creative engagement and use of research findings based on family’s lived experiences.
 She is a nurse-researcher, artist, Assistant Professor at the University of Manitoba, and Research Scientist with the Children’s Hospital Research Institute of Manitoba.
 She received her PhD from the University of Alberta in 2016 and completed CIHR postdoctoral training at Flinders University from 2016-2019.
 As an applied research methodologist, she develops and applies technological and arts-based innovations to promote family involvement in child health research and care using mixed methods approaches.
 She is a CIHR SickKids New Investigator, Research Manitoba New Investigator, recipient of the Falconer Rh Institute Foundation Emerging Researcher Award, and she is the Principal Investigator for Collaboration Station.

-Omolara Akinwale • Research Coordinator
+Amy Abegglen • Research Coordinator

-Roberta Woodgate • Collaborator
+Dr. Roberta Woodgate • Collaborator

-Dr. Woodgate is an internationally renowned Child/Youth researcher who holds a prestigious Tier 1 Canadian Research Chair in Child and Family Engagement in Health Research and Healthcare.
+Dr. Roberta Woodgate is an internationally renowned Child/Youth researcher who holds a prestigious Tier 1 Canadian Research Chair in Child and Family Engagement in Health Research and Healthcare.
 An integrated knowledge translation approach that engages children, youth, and families in the co-design of research is a cornerstone of her research program entitled ‘IN•GAUGE.’
 Roberta researches the perspectives and lived experiences of children and youth across a wide range of health conditions, disabilities, and challenging life events by employing innovative and arts-based participatory research methods for knowledge production and translation.
 Roberta’s research works to improve the health and social outcomes of children, youth, and their families, as well as advance the type and extent of care and services they receive.

-Kristy Wittmeier • Collaborator
+Dr. Kristy Wittmeier • Collaborator

-Kristy Wittmeier co-leads the Excellence In Neurodevelopment and Rehabilitation Research in Child Health (ENRRICH) Research Theme.
+Dr. Kristy Wittmeier co-leads the Excellence In Neurodevelopment and Rehabilitation Research in Child Health (ENRRICH) Research Theme.
 She is a physiotherapist clinician researcher, and has affiliations with the University of Manitoba, Children’s Hospital Research Institute of Manitoba and Rehabilitation Centre for Children / SSCY Network.
 Kristy leads and participates in research that aims to move knowledge into action to make healthcare more relevant, effective, and accessible for families.
 She does much of her work in partnership with family members and health care providers.
 Kristy is also a physiotherapist with the Jordan's Principle Program in the Outreach Department at the Rehabilitation Centre for Children.

-Elizabeth Hammond • Collaborator
+Dr. Elizabeth Hammond • Collaborator

-Aniela Mora • Student Trainee
+Aniela Mora Menendez • Student Trainee

-Aniela Mora is a Registered Nurse currently on the path to achieving her Master in Nursing degree, specializing in clinical-focused research.
+Aniela is a Registered Nurse currently on the path to achieving her Master in Nursing degree, specializing in clinical-focused research.
 She has years of hands-on experience in a specialized service for children, adolescents and their families living with neurodevelopmental needs.
 Aniela is committed to bridge the gap between cutting-edge research and its real-world applications.

 Bunmi Adeyemi • Student Trainee

-Bunmi Adeyemi is a 2nd year student completing her bachelors in the Interdisciplinary faculty of Health Sciences (IHP) at Rady Faculty of Health Sciences at the University of Manitoba.
+Bunmi is a 2nd year student completing her bachelors in the Interdisciplinary faculty of Health Sciences (IHP) at Rady Faculty of Health Sciences at the University of Manitoba.
 Bunmi’s valuable experiences while volunteering in the neurodivergent and neurodevelopmental communities in Winnipeg, attracted her to the Collaboration Station.
 She is passionate about raising awareness and making researcher accessible to neurodivergent community particularly youth.
 She received the URA award to work as a summer research assistant for Dr. Mandy Archibald on the Collaboration Station Project.

 Our Story